 When Self-Care Feels Selfish

-Even in today’s world where people are often too focused on themselves, for some reason, self-care still gets neglected quite often.
+Even in today’s world where people are often too focused on themselves, for some reason self-care still gets neglected quite often.
 The main reason is that it’s viewed as selfish to pick yourself over someone else.
 It’s considered self-centered to say no to helping a friend because you planned to go get your nails done, or to turn down an outing with the in-laws because you made plans to go out with your buddies.
 There is a fine line between taking care of yourself and being selfish, but most people tend to choose others over themselves so much that they end up struggling with depression, anxiety, exhaustion, and other mental health challenges because of it.
 Sometimes, you do need to put yourself aside and do whatever needs to be done for your family, your job, or something else.
 But you should never neglect yourself or put yourself in uncomfortable or unwanted situations just because it’s the nice thing to do.
 Be aware of your wants and needs, and take care of yourself in whatever way you see fit.
 Taking care of yourself through simple self-care activities is a great way to affirm your self-worth and remind yourself that you matter and you deserve to be treated well too.

 What Are Some Ways to Show Yourself Love?